nicholasmarasco95/EmailDownloader/README.md

 # Email Downloader
-Email Downloader is software to get email from web.
+Email Downloader is software to get emails from web.
 It works with Chromium Driver.
 Some features were created to manage Mail Chimp service.

 ## FYI